Thomas Hill Biography | Oil Painting Reproductions

 9-11-1829 Birmingham, ENG - 6-30-1908 Raymond, USABack to Artist IndexView Artists Paintings

 Thomas Hill (the painter) emigrated to the United States with his family at the age of 15.
-At the age of 24, Thomas Hill attended evening classes at the Pennsylvania Academy of the Fine Arts and studied under American painter Peter Frederick Rothermel.
-During his years as a student, Hill traveled to the White Mountains in New Hampshire as early as 1854 and sketched alongside members of the Hudson River School.
-After finishing his studies at the Academy, Thomas Hill and his family moved to San Francisco, California.
+At the age of 24, Thomas Hill attended night classes at the Pennsylvania Academy of the Fine Arts in Philadelphia and studied under history painter Peter Frederick Rothermel.
+While he was a student at the Academy, Hill traveled to the White Mountains in New Hampshire in 1854 and sketched with some members of the Hudson River School.
+After finishing his studies at the Academy, Thomas Hill and his family moved to San Francisco in 1856.

-With painter Virgil Williams and photographer Carleton Watkins, Thomas Hill made his first trip to the Yosemite Valley in 1865.
-The next year, Hill traveled to the East Coast and from there to England and France.
+With painter Virgil Williams and photographer Carleton Watkins, Thomas Hill made his first painting trip to the Yosemite Valley in 1865.
+The following year, Hill traveled to the East Coast and from there to England and France.
 After nine years living in San Francisco, he moved his family back to the East Coast but continued to take sketching trips to the West Coast and to attend meetings of the San Francisco Art Association.
 The back and forth travel was too much so he moved his family back to San Francisco in 1873 and opened an art gallery to display his paintings and an art supply store.
 He was a savvy investor and besides making money on his art and businesses, he was able to live well on his stock market investments.